ipozdeev/it-skills-for-research/project-environment.md

 Way three is to work in an IDE or a simpler coding environment such as Atom's `hydrogen` package.

-## version controls system
+## version control system
 A VCS has become a must in IT and must become a must in research.
 Skipping ahead to the next lecture, a VCS is
 > [...] not unlike the backup feature of an operating system or checkpoints in a computer game [...]

 yet way more powerful.
-If the existence of this course were to be justified by one topic, version control would easily.
+If the existence of this course were to be justified by one topic, version control would easily be it.

 ## database
 This is the research-specific, and not borrowed from IT, part of the environment.
 Since data is such a big deal in empirical research, investments into organizing it *comme il faut* pay off quickly.
 We will discuss the best practices and some examples down the road.

 ## environment variables